AuReMe/metage2metabo/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE.md](https://github.com/AuReMe/metage2metabo/blob/master/LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License - see the [LICENSE.md](https://github.com/AuReMe/metage2metabo/blob/master/LICENSE) file for details.

 ## Documentation